PravalikaMoraboyina123/Kisaan_Mitra/README.md

 ### Local AI
 - **Ollama**: For offline, free AI inference

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 👥 Authors

-- [Your Name/Team Name]

-## 🙏 Acknowledgments

-- Indian farmers for their invaluable feedback
-- Open-source community for amazing tools
-- Government of India for open data initiatives

-## 📞 Support

-For support, email your.email@example.com or open an issue in the repository.

----

 **🌾 Kisaan Mitra - Empowering Farmers with AI 🌾**

 *Built with ❤️ for Indian Farmers*